-A consensus top-two national recruit, scouts have had their ears and eyes on Muhammad since his early days in high school.
+A consensus top-two national recruit, scouts have had their eyes on Muhammad since his early days in high school.

 Despite a top-heavy body, Muhammad is light on his feet and moves extremely well around the court.
 He has the foot speed to face up or make sharp cuts off the ball.

 He's not the most explosive athlete in the world, but he's got a relentless motor that helps maximize his physical tools.
 Muhammad's combination of power and finesse also makes him a scoring threat from every spot on the floor.

 Muhammad has the desire to be a primary offensive scoring option.
 He wants the ball on every possession, whether it's coming off a curl or in isolation on the wing.

 With the ball in his hands, Muhammad is a multidimensional threat.
 He excellent scoring instincts which help him navigate through a defense and show him the easiest route for points.

 Muhammad's very first shot-attempt at UCLA tells you all you need to know.
 Muhammad caught the ball, took a dribble and without making eye contact with the rim, stopped on a dime before rising and firing.

 Muhammad knows where the rim is at all times.
 He has a feel for the game that can't be taught.